 Design and Innovation qualification

 Our current qualification, BA/BSc (Honours) Design and Innovation, makes use of this extensive knowledge as well as new modes of learning and teaching at a distance, featuring online design studios, social networking, and inspiring study materials.
 Each module has a significant practical component, continuing the shift from teaching design to learning by design.
 Alongside design and innovation, you will study a complementary subject – choosing from arts, business, engineering or environment – to gain knowledge and skills that will be useful in a wide range of careers.
+If you are interested to get to know more about studying Design and Innovation with the OU watch the video below and study the free OpenLearn material that we have created to give you some insights into studying Design at the OU.

 Find out more about the BA/BSc (Honours) Design and Innovation here.